 What is a smart thermostat?

-As always, if you’d like any advice or to ask us any questions on the above, feel free to contact Wiser on our Support Page.
+As always, if you’d like any advice or to ask us any questions, feel free to contact Wiser on our Support Page.
 We’re more than happy to help!